Wildlife of the Maldives: Mammals

 There are very few land mammals in the Maldives.
+Only two species of flying foxes (Pteropus giganteus and Pteropus hypomelanus) are native to the archipelago.

-Only the flying fox and a species of shrew could be said to be endemic.
-Cats, rats, and mice have been introduced by humans, often invading the uninhabited areas of islands and becoming pests.
-It is strictly forbidden to bring dogs to the Maldives.
+Cats, rats, mice and Asian house shrews have been introduced by humans, often invading the uninhabited areas of islands and becoming pests.

+Bringing dogs and pigs to the Maldives is strictly forbidden.

 In the ocean surrounding the islands there are several species of whales and dolphins.
-Occasionally stray seals from Subantarctic waters have been recorded to reach the islands.
+Occasionally stray seals from sub-Antarctic waters have been recorded on the islands.

 Invertebrates

+Cnidarians

-The islands of the Maldives themselves have been built by the massive growth of coral, a group of living beings.
+The islands of the Maldives themselves have been built by the massive growth of coral, a colony of living polyps beings.
+There are also many kinds of anemones and jellyfish in Maldivian waters.

-Coelenterata

-There are many kinds of anemones and jellyfish in the Maldivian waters.

 Arthropods

-There are four species of lobsters and many different species of crabs in the Maldives.
-Some crabs live in the water, but many live on the beach burrowing holes in the sand by the waterline, like the ghost crab.
+There are four species of lobsters and many species of crabs in the Maldives.
+Some crabs live in the water, but many, like the ghost crab, live on the beach burrowing holes in the sand by the waterline.
 Fiddler crabs are common on muddy reef shelves.

-Certain crab species of the islands are adapted to a purely terrestrial environment.
-Hermit crabs live under the leaves of shore bushes.
-There is a type of land crab that can be a domestic pest, living in holes in the houses.
+Land crabs, like the hermit crab, live under the leaves of shore bushes.
+Some are domestic pests, living in holes in houses.

-Some species of prawns and shrimp live in the islands but they are not fished with commercial purposes.
+Some prawns and shrimp live near the islands but are not fished commercially.

-There is a kind of centipede, as well as millipedes, a small type of scorpion, and certain species of spiders.
+There is a kind of centipede, as well as millipedes, and a small scorpion.

-Several species of spiders are found in Maldives.
+Several species of spiders are found in the Maldives.
 Spiders exhibit remarkable affinity with those found in the southwestern coast of Indian mainland and Sri Lanka.
-A pioneering work on spiders of Maldives was conducted by R. I. Pocock in 1904 in the work Fauna and Geography of Maldives.
+A pioneering work on spiders of the Maldives was conducted by Reginald Innes Pocock in 1904 in the work Fauna and Geography of Maldives.
 A few common spiders include the brown huntsman spider (Heteropoda venatoria), Plexippus paykulli, Argiope anasuja, and lynx spiders, and black widows are very occasionally seen on Hulhumalé island and Malé International Airport.

 Mollusks

-Octopuses, squid, and clams are common on Maldivian reefs.
-The giant clam, Tridacna gigas, is common on the reef shelf.
+Octopuses, squids, and clams are common on Maldivian reefs.
+The giant clam (Tridacna gigas) is common on the reef shelf.

 Echinoderms

 The Maldive reefs teem with starfish, brittle stars, and sea urchins.
-Sea cucumbers are now a source of income, being exported to east Asian markets.
-However, they were not traditionally a form of local fishery.
-Recent studies show that sea cucumbers are subject to massive overfishing in Maldives, most of it being probably illegal poaching.
+Sea cucumbers are now a source of income, being exported to east Asian markets, however, they were not traditionally fished locally.
+Recently sea cucumbers have been over harvested in the Maldives, most probably by illegal poaching.